co—matter digest #57: Insights about the future of community

 Right now we witness exactly that.
 We experience how interdependent we really are and how cooperation is key to survive.

-could lay the groundwork for the collective action we’ll need to deal with other global crises that follow.
+Will this prevail after the crisis?
+Probably quite the opposite.
+But this collective experience could lay the groundwork for the collective action we’ll need to deal with other global crises that follow.

 The virtual meetings, concerts, karaoke sessions, reading clubs and other hangouts that take place online now make us realize that community is a mental mindset, not tied to a physical location.
 A group of people gathering for the same purpose at the same time at the same (virtual) place is what matters.